• Skip to primary navigation

 So I recommend two things: 1) Read “Hawthorne’s “The Man of Adamant,” by Eli Siegel, and the story itself; and 2) find out about how to study in Aesthetic Realism consultations.
 They are thrilling, kind, eye-opening education in how to know and like the world and yourself honestly.

-Filed Under: About Literature Tagged With: Aesthetic Realism Consultations, American literature, Eli SIegel, ethics, Hawthorne
+Filed Under: About Literature Tagged With: Aesthetic Realism Consultations, American literature, Eli Siegel, ethics, Hawthorne

 The Aesthetic Realism Teaching Method Successfully Opposes Racism